 You can mail your application with a cheque or money order payable to Government of Northwest Territories directly to:

 Payment by phone

 You can make a credit card payment over the phone by calling 867-767-9174 ex.15208.
-You must then mail the application form and any related documentation to:
+You must then mail three copies of the application form and any related documentation to the NWT Rental Office.